 All humans will experience some fear or anxiety, as it has protective functions (e.g. running away from a lion because you fear it will eat you) and can occasionally enhance our performance.
 However, when fear, anxiety or worry becomes uncontrollable and begins affecting an individual’s well-being, this may develop into an anxiety disorder.
 Anxiety disorders arise from a combination of genetic and environmental factors.
-Studies have shown that these conditions often run in families, suggesting that there may be at least some genetic basis for their development.
 Environmental factors such as traumatic experiences can also play a role.

 THE ROLE OF NEUROFEEDBACK